spacebabies/website/content/portfolio/ruby-on-rails/index.md

 It is one of the great web frameworks. _Airbnb_ and _Shopify_ are built with it, to name just two.
 <!--more-->

+I can't help but still be madly in love with it.
 Even though it‘s been around since biblical times, it shows no signs of aging.
 Given a choice, we always use it to build web somethings.
 Here is why.

 {{< figure src="ruby-on-rails-logo.png" caption="Ruby on Rails" >}}